Bloodstain Pattern Analyst Level II

 About

-The examination of bloodstains and bloodstain patterns found in a scene or on evidence recovered from a scene may be a valuable tool for the investigation of crime scenes.
+The examination of bloodstains and bloodstain patterns found at a scene or on evidence recovered from a scene can be a valuable tool for investigating crime scenes.
 The BGA Bloodstain Pattern Analyst Professional Development Program (BPAPD) is a program consisting of three parts.
 We feel it represents the most comprehensive study plan for BPA analysts offered in the United States.

 To properly train competent bloodstain pattern analysts, a comprehensive training program is required that leads the student from novice to competent analyst and ultimately to the status of expert.
 In the past, questions have been raised with regard to the technical training analysts receive, particularly within the United States.